kemaladlig/Ros-Flutter-App/README.md

 # Ros Flutter App

 This is a Flutter cross platform project for interacting with ROS (Robot Operating System) nodes.
 Main function of the app is navigate the robot and showing some information about the robot sensors, location, map and more.
-For interfacing with ROS nodes `roslib.dart` library.
+For interfacing with ROS nodes `roslib.dart` library is used.

 Some screenshots from application.